The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 Is 0DTE options trading profitable?+

 0DTE options trading can be profitable when approached with proper strategy, risk management, and market awareness.
-Professional traders who use defined-risk structures (credit spreads, iron condors), classify the session type before entry, and follow mechanical exit rules can generate consistent returns.
+Professional traders who use defined-risk structures (Debit Spreads, Debit Condors), classify the session type before entry, and follow mechanical exit rules can generate consistent returns.
 However, without discipline, 0DTE trading can result in rapid losses due to high gamma sensitivity.

 What is the best strategy for 0DTE options?+

 The best 0DTE strategy depends on the market environment.
-For balanced, mean-reverting sessions, iron condors and iron butterflies work well.
-For trending days, credit spreads on the opposite side of the trend are effective.
-For expansion days with high volatility, reducing position size or sitting out is often the optimal play.
+For Balanced Day (mean-reverting) sessions, Debit Condors and Debit Butterflies work well.
+For Trend Day sessions, directional Debit Spreads with the trend are effective.
+For Expansion Day sessions with high volatility, reducing position size or sitting out is often the optimal play.
 The key is to classify the session first, then select the appropriate structure.

 How much money do you need to trade 0DTE options?+

 The capital required depends on the strategy.
-SPX 0DTE credit spreads can be opened with as little as $500-$2,000 per spread in margin, depending on the width and broker.
-Iron condors require margin for both sides.
+SPX 0DTE Debit Spreads can be opened with as little as $200-$1,000 per spread, depending on the width and broker.
+Debit Condors require the total debit as capital.
 Since SPX index options are exempt from the Pattern Day Trader (PDT) rule, you can day trade with accounts under $25,000.

 What are the biggest risks of 0DTE options trading?+